thepassle/babel-plugin-demo/blog/blog.md

 ## _but_

 I was wrong!
 Babel is _fun_.
 There, I said it.
-Babel is an extremely powerful tool and writing plugins, surprisingly, isn't that hard.
+Babel is an extremely powerful tool.
+You can use it to:

+- Write 'codemods' to automatically move away from legacy APIs, or from an old framework to a new framework
+- Support non-standard or up and coming JavaScript features
+- Do build-time optimizations

+ And many, many more.
+And surprisingly, writing babel plugins, is not that hard.
 If I can do it, you can too!
 And in this blog I'll tell you all about it.

 ## Opening The Black Box